Michel Ancel: Career

-On 5 April 2006, Ubisoft announced Ancel was leading the development of the fourth game in the Rayman series, Rayman Raving Rabbids, for Wii.
+On 5 April 2006, Ubisoft announced that Ancel was leading the development of the fourth game in the Rayman series, eventually known as Rayman Raving Rabbids, for Wii.
 The game began production in early 2005 and was released on 15 November 2006 for the launch of the Wii.
-However, Ancel was absent from the project after its E3 announcement, and he has made no public appearances regarding the game after the development team switched focus from a free-roaming platformer to the final minigames format shortly after E3.
-In the final game Ancel was credited with storyboarding and character design, while design credits were shared between other people.
+However, Ancel was absent from the project after its E3 announcement, and made no public appearances regarding the game after the development team switched focus from a free-roaming platformer to the final party game format shortly after E3.
+In the final game, Ancel was credited with storyboarding and character design, while the directorial credits were shared amongst Patrick Bodard, Jacques Exertier, Yoan Fanise and Florent Sacré.

-In 2010, Ubisoft announced Rayman Origins, first an episodic video game designed by Michel Ancel and developed by a small team of five people, but it was announced that it transformed into a full game.
-The title uses the UbiArt Framework developed by Ubisoft Montpellier and Ancel.
-UbiArt is a developer platform that allows artists and animators to easily create content and use it in an interactive environment.
+In 2010, Ubisoft announced Rayman Origins, first unveiled as an episodic video game designed by Michel Ancel and developed by a small team of five people, but it was announced that the project had been expanded into a full game.
+The game was the first Ubisoft title to use the then newly-created UbiArt Framework.
+Developed by Ubisoft Montpellier and Ancel, UbiArt is a 2.5D game engine that allows artists and animators to easily create visual content and use it in an interactive environment.
 The engine is optimized for high-definition resolutions and is capable of running games at 60 frames per second in 1920x1080 resolution.
-UBIart tools were supposed to be released as open-source software in 2011 but this did not happen.
+UbiArt tools were expected to be released for third-party use as open-source software in 2011, but this failed to materialise due to concerns of the perceived complexities to properly develop in it raised from personnel within the company.

 In 2014, Ancel announced he had formed an independent games studio called Wild Sheep.
 He would continue to contribute to the development of projects at Ubisoft, including "an extremely ambitious new title that is very close to his and the team's heart."
-Wild Sheep are currently (2015) developing an open world pre-historic survival game called Wild.
+Wild Sheep's first project was a survival game titled Wild.
+Sony Interactive Entertainment purchased the game's rights, making it a PlayStation 4 and eventually PlayStation 5 exclusive.